 In 2016 a group of Beekeepers from Surrey Honey Farm Ltd began research into new and innovative solutions to help the rapidly declining bee population.
 Over time they became aware that collecting and keeping swarms reported by the general public was not actually helping the wild bee population survive.
-It was improving pollination but it was clear that was not enough.
+It improved pollination but it was clear that this was not enough.
 They looked for innovative ways to ensure that bee keeping in the UK could become a two way process; gathering pristine honey for the consumer whilst also playing a part in rejuvenating the environment and ecosystems that supported our wild honey bees.

 And so, the project was named BeesMAX (to maximise the potential of the honey bee) and the not-for-profit company by limited guarantee was formed.

 However it soon became apparent there were other socially beneficial aspects to the project:

 The remote data collection systems being installed at each rehoming site collected vast amounts of data as well as providing the management tools necessary to make the project commercially sustainable.
 This data is being turned in graphs and other visual tools explaining the day to day life of a honey bee colony.
 This is now being given to schools to create lesson plans and investigative activities that will contribute to their school curriculums in engineering, maths, science and technology.